daliau/svm-socialnetworkads/README.md

-anomaly detection, etc. SVMs classify data by finding an optimal line or hyperplane that maximizes the distance between each class in an N-dimensional space, making them particularly effective for classification problems of high- dimensional data and complex, nonlinear relationships.
+anomaly detection, etc. SVMs classify data by finding an optimal line or hyperplane that maximizes the distance between each class in an N-dimensional space, making them particularly effective for classification problems of high- dimensional data and complex, nonlinear relationships.<br/>
 Advantages:<br/>
 • Effective in high dimensional spaces, SVMs perform well in cases where the number of dimensions is high, making them suitable for